|

 leaves.
 (You will need ~ 4 leaves for one luau.

 Use 1 big leaf and 3 or 4 smaller leaves.
-You can break a bigger leaf to make a smaller leaf.)
-Lay the 4 pieces flat with the big one on the bottom and the 3 smaller ones on top.
+You can break a bigger leaf to make a

 Place leaves in hand and close hand slightly